-A trust is created by annexing an obligation to some property.
+A trust is created by annexing an obligation to the ownership of property.
 This obligation, when accepted by the trustee(s), results in the creation of a trust.
-The trust has primarily 3 (three) parties, author, settler/trustees, and beneficiaries.
-It is usually created through a trust deed.
+The trust has primarily 3(three) parties, author/settler, trustees, and beneficiaries.
+The person who reposes or declares confidence is called the "author of the trust".
+The author of the trust is also known as the "settler".
+The person who accepts the confidence is called the "trustee".
+The subject matter of the trust is called "trust property" or "trust money".
+The person for whose benefit the confidence is accepted is called the "beneficiary".
+The instrument, if any, by which the trust is declared is called the "instrument of trust".
 After creation of the trust, various registrations and exemptions under the Income Tax Act may be sought.

 Procedure for registration of a trust is easy as it can be created only by executing an Instrument of Trust (Trust Deed) and getting the same registered.

-The registration of Trust Deed normally takes one day.
+The registration of Trust Deed normally takes 1 (one) day.
 There are very few procedural regulations applicable to the trusts.